The image above is from install day, the cables have since been tidied up!

 I have a lifestyle block near Dargaville and when I asked Northpower if they could connect me to the grid they came back with a quote of somewhere between $45 & $90K.
 There was no way to justify this cost when I only planned on being here during weekends and holidays, so I decided to try going off-grid instead!
 This patch of land is one great big hundred acre project, and I’m always finding something to mess around with, be it planting trees, fixing cars, or setting up a solar system!

-I purchased the Weekend Warrior solar kit, with two extra batteries, from Gridfree in November.
+Ethan helped me design the Weekend Warrior solar kit, with two extra batteries, in November.
 I have a small cabin for my wife and I to sleep in, and two small caravans for my adult children to stay in when they visit, so two panels would easily generate enough power to handle some lights and phone chargers.
 I was also planning to host my kids, their partners, and a few other family members over Christmas and New Years, so I needed to make sure the system could support them all too!
 The count was 7 phones, 3 laptops, several tablets, 2 small fridges, lights, batteries for my power tools, and a toaster.
-Being up north over summer meant I wouldn’t have to worry about getting the sunshine, so I purchased the two extra batteries to make sure I would be storing as much energy as I could.
+Being up north over summer meant I wouldn’t have to worry about getting the sunshine, so I went with the two extra batteries to make sure I would be storing as much energy as I could.

 From here it was a simple task of connecting all the cables up.
 Solar panels go to circuit breaker, circuit breaker goes to the charge controller which goes back through another circuit breaker, down into the batteries, then up to the inverter!
 Done.